If you suggest that smiling can make someone feel happier, then y... | Study Prep in Pearson+

-If you suggest that smiling can make someone feel happier, then you believe in the ________.
+If you suggest that smiling can make someone feel happier, then you believe the ________.

 A